Fylhan/qompoter/docs/FAQ.md

 That is why I started building Qompoter.
 In Bash because it is easy to share and can still run in Linux, Mac and even Windows.
 It also involves less boilerplate than C++ to kick-off the project.

-Today, Qompoter is used in production by a small team, it still have some issues but really ease the sharing and repetability of the build between several people.
+Today, Qompoter is used in production by a small team, it still have some issues but really ease the sharing and repeatability of the build between several people.
 Please, share your experience.